Stung Treng province: History

 Stung Treng was first a part of the Khmer Empire, then the Lao kingdom of Lan Xang, and later the Lao kingdom of Champasak.
 After the Franco-Siamese crisis of 1893, Chiang Taeng (Stung Treng) was administered by French Lower Laos from 1893 to 1904.
 In 1904 French Laos traded the province to the French Protectorate of Cambodia in exchange for Champassak, leaving a small Laotian minority in Cambodia.

 Owing to its border location and the forested mountains in the northeast of the province, it was a hotbed of communist insurgent activity—and a target for U.S. bombs in the 1960s and 70s.
 The insurgency lasted from the Vietnamese infiltration in the 1950s until the late Khmer Rouge years.

 Geography

 Stung Treng province, which covers an area of 11,092 square kilometers borders Laos to the north, Ratanakiri to the east, Preah Vihear to the west and Kratié and Kampong Thom to the south.

+Tree-cover loss year in Stung Treng, 2001-2024, from the Global Forest Change dataset.

 Extensive forests, intersecting rivers and streams characterize it.
 Stung Treng includes also the western chunk of the massive Virachey National Park, accessible from Siem Pang.
+The province also includes Veun Sai-Siem Pang National Park.
 The province also features three big rivers—the Sekong River, the Sesan River and the Mekong—with its hundreds of small islands scattered on the river stretch in Stung Treng.

+A registered REDD+ project under Japan’s Joint Crediting Mechanism has operated in the Prey Lang Wildlife Sanctuary landscape (including areas linked to Stung Treng), with Conservation International Cambodia described in regional lessons-learned work as a coordinator of the project alongside government and private-sector participants.

 Until February 2022, it was one of the few provinces where you could see the rare and endangered Irrawaddy dolphin in the wild near the Laos border, Borei O’Svay Sen Chey District and Anlong Cheuteal in Stung Treng.
 The population has likely vanished due to illegal fishing in the area.